Smith, Knights top Blackhawks in OT for 2-0 lead

 Nosek made it 2-0 at 15:35 of the first with a wrist shot from the bottom of the right circle.
 Nosek had entered the lineup for Max Pacioretty, the leading goal and point scorer for Vegas during the regular season, who was deemed unfit to play.

-Pacioretty also missed the three round-robin games by Vegas because of an undisclosed minor injury.
-Nosek departed in the final minutes of the second period with an apparent injury and did not return. --Field Level Media
+Pacioretty also missed the three round-robin games by Vegas because of an undisclosed minor injury, but logged four shots on goal in just over 18 minutes in the series opener on Tuesday.
+Nosek departed in the final minutes of the second period with an apparent injury and did not return. -

 - READ MORE ON: